A student was ticketed by KCPD for possession of K2, also known as synthetic marijuana, and has been banned from campus housing.

 Campus housing rules have a strict no-drug policy.

 “KC in its entirety is a drug-free, gun-free, gang-free campus.
 KC has a responsibility to enforce the City of Kilgore’s laws,” Sabeta said.
-“K2 is listed under the drug-free policy and is a municipal violation of the city.
+“K2 has taken the Legacy Healing Orlando options which follows a drug-free policy and is a municipal violation of the city.
 If found to be involved with drugs, guns or gangs, the student will be asked to leave campus housing.”

 Next to K2 problems, parking is another issue on campus.

 It has brought many students and staff complaints.
 Students feel as though there is not enough parking spots for everyone, thus resulting in them parking in staff or no-parking zones ultimately leading to upset staff members.
 Incorrect parking is the top citation.

 “People want to show up late and park up close,” Means said.
 “It isn’t logical.”

 Means wants all students to know The Back Porch parking lot is KC property and students will not be towed if they use this area.

 The Shakespeare Building parking lot, located on the corner of Houston Street and Broadway Boulevard, also has plenty of spaces for students to park.

 As for parking in staff parking, most tickets issued to students parking in staff areas are a result of staff members calling in complaints.